Ansam-02/Mastering-JavaScript-in-20-Days/day6.md

 # Day 6 : Introduction to Map,Filter ,Promises ,API ,and Destructuring Data
-  It includes Topicof  `Map`, `Filter`, `Promises`, and `Destructuring` are essential concepts in JavaScript.   , returning a new array with the transformed values.
+  It includes Topic of  `Map`, `Filter`, `Promises`, and `Destructuring` are essential concepts in JavaScript.   , returning a new array with the transformed values.

 # Lesson Summary